 - Eggs – Eggs are one of the best things you can eat while trying to lose weight.
 They are high in protein, helping to keep you feeling full longer.
 You can eat them for breakfast any way you’d like, or hard boil them and eat them as a snack or as a topping on your salad.

 Yes, water is not technically a food, but it is so beneficial for increasing breast milk supply and losing the baby weight!
 A lot of people who think they’re hungry are really just thirsty.
 Before you eat anything, drink a glass of water.
 If you’re still hungry, the water will help to keep you from overeating.
 Drink another glass of water following your meal, to help speed up digestion.
 Water is magic.
 Drink it like your life depends on it… Because it kind of does!
 Grab yourself a cute water bottle to help keep you motivated.

 I hope these tips help you to lose weight while breastfeeding!
-Don’t forget to check out our Motherhood section for more awesome information on all things related to being a mom!
+Don’t forget to check out our Breastfeeding Page for more tips and tricks!

 *If you’re really concerned your breast milk supply is dropping and nothing seems to be working, be sure to talk to your doctor about supplements, or other strategies to get your supply back up!